Information Mainly for Precinct 19-19 Voters

 Precinct 19-10 Division Done in 2017

 Voting Precinct 19-10, which had used the Jones Dairy Elementary School as its polling place, grew large enough that it needed to be divided in two by the Wake County Board of Elections.
-(As of 2023 it would have had well over 12,000 registered voters.)
+(As of 2024 it would have had about 13,000 registered voters.)
 This division was done in 2017.
 Precinct 19-10 no longer exists.
 The part of old 19-10 north of Chalk Road is now the new 19-18 precinct; it still has Jones Dairy Elementary as its polling place.
 However all the rest of old 19-10 is now the new 19-19 precinct and has as its polling place Sanford Creek Elementary School at 701 Granite Falls Blvd. in Rolesville.
 See the Precinct 19-19 overview map; there are other maps and pictures in a section above.

 Home